 After having to answer this over and over again, and by request, I’m making a permanent entry here on the subject of fast accurate focusing with the Contax G2.
-The next time a purist Leica collector starts up about “slow AF” (this from a guy with no AF), I’ll at least be able to lean back and type a URL to them with a smooth, authoritarian air.
+The next time a purist Leica collector starts up about “slow AF” (this from a guy with no AF), I’ll at least be able to lean back and type this URL to them with a smooth, authoritative air.

 So here goes:

 The trick to using a G2 quickly is to ride the AF lock button.
 There, that’s it.
 Really.
 Treat it a bit like you would a good EOS (Canon-speak: think “Custom Function #4,” sorta).

 It’s all about the grip.
 Keep your thumb where it gives you image-control leverage.
 Focus, hold the button, reframe if you need to, click.